 There's no such thing as a perfect food.
 But salmon is pretty close to it when it comes to a nutritional powerhouse for new moms.
 Salmon, like other fatty fish, is loaded with a type of fat called DHA.
 DHA is crucial to the development of your baby's nervous system.
 All breast milk contains DHA, but levels of it are higher in the milk of women who get more DHA from their diets.

 The DHA in salmon may also help your mood.
 Studies suggest it may play a role in preventing postpartum depression.

-One caution: The FDA recommends that breastfeeding women, women who are pregnant, and women who might get pregnant limit to how much salmon they eat.
-The guidelines recommend an average of 12 oz, or the equivalent of two main servings, per week.
+One caution: The FDA recommends that breastfeeding women, women who are pregnant, and women who might get pregnant limit how much salmon they eat.
+The guidelines recommend an average of 12 ounces, or the equivalent of two main servings, per week.
 The reason is to limit the amount mercury your new child is exposed to.

 Low-Fat Dairy Products

 Boost your energy as a new mom with iron-rich foods like lean beef.
-A deficiency of iron can drain your energy levels, making it hard for you to keep up with the demands of a newborn baby.
+A lack of iron can drain your energy levels, making it hard for you to keep up with the demands of a newborn baby.